U.S. charges screaming, incoherent JetBlue pilot

 "Osbon talked about his church and needed to focus," Whitworth said in the affidavit.
 "Osbon began talking about religion, but his statements were not coherent."

-The copilot grew nervous when Osbon told them that "things just don't matter" and began yelling over the plane's radio system, telling air traffic controllers to "be quiet," according to Whitworth's account in the affidavit.
+The rest of the flight crew began to get nervous when Osbon told them that "things just don't matter" and began yelling over the plane's radio system, telling air traffic controllers to "be quiet," according to Whitworth's account in the affidavit.

 "The First Officer became really worried when Osbon said, 'We need to take a leap of faith'," Whitworth said in the document.
 "Osbon started trying to correlate completely unrelated numbers and he talked about the sins in Las Vegas.
 At one point, Osbon told the (first officer), 'We're not going to Vegas,' and began giving what was described as a sermon."